d6t/d6tflow/docs/source/run.rst

 How is a task marked complete?
 ------------------------------------------------------------

-Taks are complete when task output exists.
+Tasks are complete when task output exists.
 This is typically the existance of a file, database table or cache.
 See :doc:`Task I/O Formats <../targets>` how task output is stored to understand what needs to exist for a task to be complete.

 .. code-block:: python